getify/You-Dont-Know-JS/async & performance/apB.md

 )
 ```

-So, why would we go to the trouble of expressing our flow control as an iterable sequence in a `runner(..)` step, when it seems like a simpler/flatter *asyquence* chain does the job well?
+So, why would we go to the trouble of expressing our flow control as an iterable sequence in a `ASQ#runner(..)` step, when it seems like a simpler/flatter *asyquence* chain does the job well?

 Because the iterable sequence form has an important trick up its sleeve that gives us more capability.
 Read on.